 In the wild, big cats will naturally respond to threats by acting aggressively.
 Your kitten is no different.
-However, you might find your kitten acts aggressively even when there’s no reason for her to feel threatened – during playtime, for example.
+However, you might find your kitten acts aggressively even when there’s no reason for them to feel threatened – during playtime, for example.
 If this happens, don't worry – there are plenty of things you can do to restore the temper of your little feline friend!

 Petting and biting syndrome

-Getting her used to being petted
+Getting them used to being petted

 Playing with toys

 Playing is a great way for your kitten to soak up some aggression.
-There are lots of toys you can buy which she'll love to chase, paw, pounce on and stalk.
+There are lots of toys you can buy which they'll love to chase, paw, pounce on and stalk.
 And it will hurt a lot less than using your hand!